joel2982/EmployeeDatabaseSystem/README.md

 # EmployeeDatabaseSystem
 The webAPI is made using Java 8+ version as the language, Spring Boot as the framework, and Gradle as dependency management for the project.

 Website folder consists of 4 files, these files handle the front-end and back-end of the webAPI.
-The 4 files are:

     1. EmployeeDatabase.html
         start page which shows all the employee details in the database has a modal which is used for deletion of Employee Details, whose Employee ID is given